spryker/spryker-docs/docs/scos/dev/back-end-development/data-manipulation/data-publishing/publish-and-synchronize-and-multi-store-shop-systems.md

 * Each virtual host belongs to one Store\Environment—for example, DE_development_zed, AT_staging_zed, US_production_zed.
 * Messages can be sent to several virtual hosts.

-### Spryker Entities and Multi-Store
+### Spryker entities and multi-store

-Entities in Spryker can be global or store aware.
-Global entities,like Glossary or URL, don't belong to any specific store.
+Entities in Spryker can be global or store-aware.
+Global entities, like Glossary or URL, don't belong to any specific store.
 Other entities, like ProductAbstract, belong to a specific store.

 The following diagrams show: